Medical Devices

 - Products specifically intended for the cleaning, disinfection or sterilisation of devices

-What classes are there?
+What risk classes are there?

 Classification of devices